Strings

 Click here to see ABRSM syllabus

-• Play two or three- octave scale, arpeggio (tonic), & chromatic as fast as possible to demonstrate fluency in the key which your solo audition piece is written in before you perform it.
+Play the scale, tonic arpeggio, & chromatic at the suggested tempo or as fast as possible, or with a quarter-note metronome marking of 100-144, to demonstrate fluency in the key which your solo audition piece is written in before you perform it.
+If it is written in the minor key, play the melodic minor.

-• Scale & Arpeggio: Play three or four- octave scale & arpeggio (tonic) as fast as possible to demonstrate fluency in the key which your solo audition piece is written in before you perform it.
-If is written in the minor key, play melodic minor.
-Violin/viola students may play in Carl Flesch Scale System.
+Playing Level 5-9: Play two or three-octave scale & arpeggio in the suggested tempo in the key your solo piece is written in before you perform it.
+If it is written in the minor key, play the melodic minor.

 Violin